SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 It’s not uncommon for women to wonder: “Will strength training make me bulky?” or “Will strength training make me bigger?”

+> Only resistance training will measurably increase the mineral density of your bones and help prevent osteoporosis.

 Many women I’ve encountered through my fitness consulting business have expressed a fear of developing larger muscles because they fear becoming unfeminine in appearance.

 It’s true that a woman’s proportions can get bigger if she adds muscle without losing body fat at the same time through a calorically restricted diet.